 Keep Chemicals out of Reach/ Switch to Non-Toxic Cleaners & Pesticides

 From detergents and cleaning supplies to pesticides and antifreeze, our homes are filled with chemicals that endanger our feline friends.
-For chemicals with natural alternatives—like pesticides, kitchen cleaners, and air fresheners—make the switch if at possible.
+For chemicals with non-toxic alternatives—like pesticides, kitchen cleaners, and air fresheners—make the switch if at possible.
 The long term side effects of these chemicals on our cats—not to mention ourselves—are both frightening and well documented.
 For the chemicals you can’t easily replace, like antifreeze for example, just be sure to store them far out of reach of your kitty.

 Secure Trash Cans & Recycling Containers

 Cats are curious, and one thing they often get curious about are trash cans and recycling bins.
 They’re full of interesting smells and sometimes food scraps our kitties would just love to snack on.
-But hazards ilke plastic bags, floss, bacteria, and sharp objects also lurk inside.
+But hazards like plastic bags, floss, bacteria, and sharp objects also lurk inside.
 Choose trash cans and recycling bins with securable lids, because once your cat pries off that top, there’s no telling what they’ll get into.

 Furniture—especially items that recline or fold like sofa beds—are surprisingly dangerous for cats.
 Cats love hiding in hard-to-reach places, such as those inside recliners and underneath couches.
 As you can imagine, failing to check these spaces before use can have life-threatening consequences for your feline.